centreon/centreon-engine/doc/installation/index.rst

 WITH_RW_DIR                    Use for files to need read/write access.         ``${WITH_VAR_DIR}/rw``
 WITH_SAMPLE_CONFIG             Install sample configuration files.
 ON WITH_SHARED_LIB                Build shared library for the core library.
-OFF WITH_SSL                       Enable or disable SSL support in web service.
 OFF WITH_STARTUP_DIR               Define the startup directory.
 Generaly in ``/etc/init.d`` or ``/etc/init`` WITH_STARTUP_SCRIPT            Generate and install startup script.             auto WITH_TESTING                   Build unit test.
 OFF WITH_USER                      Set the user for Centreon Engine installation.   root WITH_VAR_DIR                   Define specific directory for temporary Centreon ``${WITH_PREFIX}/var``
                                Engine files.
-WITH_WEBSERVICE                Enable or disable web service option.
-OFF WITH_XERCESC_INCLUDE_DIR       Set the directory path of xerces-c include.      auto detection WITH_XERCESC_LIBRARIES         Set the xerces-c library to use.                 auto detection WITH_XERCESC_LIBRARY_DIR       Set the xercess-c library directory (don't use   auto detection
-                               it if you use WITH_XERCESC_LIBRARIES).
-WITH_ZLIB                      Enable or disable compression in web service.
-ON
 ============================== ================================================ ============================================

 Example ::